 In Buffalo and Rochester, many priest sexual victims are beginning to ask difficult questions.

 - Can I still sue my abuser?

 - When did the Diocese know about the abuser and what did they do about it?

 - How can I navigate a changing legal landscape to get justice?

 All of these questions are valid and there is no uniform answer.
-Today, potentially promising changes to New York law have been proposed that would make it easier for survivors of abuse to get justice.
-These are a series of bills usually referred to as the Child Victims Act.
+Today, promising changes to New York law have been made that makes it easier for survivors of abuse to get justice.

 A statute of limitations is a law that limits the time to bring a case.
 One version of the Child Victims Act was proposed in the State Senate in January of 2017.
 It sought to eliminate all statutes of limitations for sexual abuse of children for one year after the bill was passed.
 In spite of bipartisan support, this bill was held in committee and never brought to a vote.
 After heavy lobbying by Catholic bishops, the New York Senate buried it.

 Another version of the Child Victims Act was proposed in February of 2018 and passed in the New York State Assembly in May of 2018.
 That bill would have extended the statute of limitations until a survivor reached the age of 50.
 It passed in the State Assembly but never got out of committee in the State Senate.
 The bishops won again.

 Despite heavy lobbying by Catholic bishops, a new version of the Child Victims Act passed in 2019.
 The State of New York now stands with the thousands of New Yorkers who were abused and is giving them their day in court.
 It’s a right guaranteed by the Seventh Amendment of the United States Constitution.

 Proving sexual abuse from decades ago can be challenging.
 But the priest sexual abuse attorneys at our firm have done it.
 We use witness testimony, counseling records, accounts of other victims and admissions by the church to prove our case.